pcfens/redirector/README.md

 Regular expressions are evaluated in the order they appear in the configuration file.
 You should consider having some sort of catch all resource at the bottom to prevent dead end 404s.

+### Reloading

+Redirect rules can be reloaded without restarting the application by sending an HTTP GET request to `/reload`.